sushantpaudel/simple-flashlight/README.md

-# simple-flashlight
+# Simple Flashlight
-Flashlight - Android Application
+Lite Flashlight Android Application.
+* No Ads
+* Easy To Use
+* One tap on/off.